JGustavoBFlores/JGustavoBFlores.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a mexican physicist, outerested in developing new computational tools for multidisciplinary research.
+I am a mexican physicist, interested in developing new computational tools for multidisciplinary research.

 I earned a bachelors degree in physics from the University of Sonora in 2020, as well as a Master of Science in physics from the University of Texas at El Paso in 2023.
 I joined Northeastern University on September 2023 as a Physics PhD student.